dchudz/predcomps/README.md

 - another example, e.g. give me some credit (nice b/c it's logistic)
 - document every function other people would use, with example
 - Transition Plots -- maybe add another way to visualize the same effect, e.g. input vs. delta output? and/or improve the original one (opacity?)
+	- something like this?: make 30 pairings for each of 100 original points.
+Draw lines instead of arrows. (include the original point for this! current pairs DF excludes original point.) maybe very thin lines with large and somewhat transparent points? for a sense of the density.

 ## Todo later